Become a Proofreader with No Experience (A 10-Step Guide)

 Newer proofreading courses don’t teach these symbols since we don’t use them much anymore.

-If you need to know them, you can learn them through self-study.
+If you need to know them, you can learn them on your own.

 Being a Proofreader at One of the “Big Five”